Abram Joseph Ryan: Later life

 In 1880 his old restlessness returned, and he headed north for the twofold object of publishing his poems and lecturing.
 He spent December in Baltimore, Maryland, where his Poems: Patriotic, Religious, and Miscellaneous were republished.
 He also delivered his first lecture on "Some Aspects of Modern Civilization".
 During this visit he made his home at Loyola College.
 In return for the Jesuit fathers' hospitality, he gave a public poetry reading and devoted the $300 proceeds to establish a poetry medal at the college.
 His Baltimore lectures drew such intense public interest that he was invited to sit for a set of photographic portraits at the studio of the eminent Baltimore photographer David Bachrach.
 The image of Ryan at the top of this article is believed to be one of the Bachrach portraits, as well as is the portrait on the cover of the 2008 biography of Ryan, Poet of the Lost Cause, from the University of Tennessee Press.
-These became so popular that Bachrach ran a classified advertisement in the Baltimore Sun recommending photographs of Fr.
-Ryan as Christmas gifts.
+These became so popular that Bachrach ran a classified advertisement in the Baltimore Sun recommending photographs of Ryan as Christmas gifts.
 In November 1882, Ryan returned to the north for an extended lecture tour that included appearances in Boston, New York, Montreal, Kingston, and Providence, Rhode Island.
-Contrary to an earlier biographical article which termed this tour unsuccessful, recent research into period newspapers shows that Fr.
-Ryan's lecture tours of 1882-83 were phenomenally popular, with newspapers in every city Ryan visited describing packed houses and thunderous ovations.
+Contrary to an earlier biographical article which termed this tour unsuccessful, recent research into period newspapers shows that Ryan's lecture tours of 1882-83 were phenomenally popular, with newspapers in every city Ryan visited describing packed houses and thunderous ovations.
 In June 1883, he accepted an invitation to recite his poem "The Sword of Robert Lee" at a ceremony marking the unveiling of Lee's statue on the campus of Washington and Lee University, and the same month, delivered the commencement address at the University of Virginia in Charlottesville.